 - Makes a great impromptu tea party.
 Chai is always delightful, but especially when shared!

 This recipe will make 2 servings.
 Double it if you have company, or half it if you just want one cup.

 Combine in a saucepan 1.5 cups water, 1.5 cups milk and 1 tablespoon Harvest Spiced Chai blend.
 You do not need to use an infuser for this as long as you have a strainer on hand.
 Just toss the tea straight in.

 Bring the ingredients to a boil (watch the stove so that it doesn't boil over!).
 You can use a lid when waiting for it to boil, but then you'll want to take it off once it does.
 This allows a little bit of liquid to evaporate and concentrate the chai into a richer drink.
 Turn your burner down to about medium, and let it simmer uncovered for 10 minutes.
 A nice simmer will have small bubbles coming up to the surface, but not large ones.

 3. SWEETEN TO TASTE; STRAIN AND ENJOY

-After about 10 minutes, turn off the heat and stir in your sweetener of choice to taste, around 1 tablespoon total (this is 1.5 teaspoons per cup).
-Sugar is traditional but honey or maple syrup are excellent options.
+After about 10 minutes, stir in your sweetener of choice to taste, around 1 tablespoon total (this is 1.5 teaspoons per cup) and turn off the heat.
+Sugar is traditional, but honey or maple syrup are excellent options too.
 Then, strain your beautiful spiced concoction into mugs...and enjoy!

 Another way of making chai you can try is the double boil method.
 Start with water and spiced chai only, and bring it to a boil.
 Be careful that it doesn't boil over; once it is bubbling, add in the milk and sugar.
 Bring the whole thing to a boil a second time, and then it's ready to strain and serve.